Course

 When it comes to core capabilities, both tools excel at writing and editing text, from emails to documents, helping with code and programming tasks, solving problems through step-by-step reasoning, and providing detailed answers and explanations.
 They share similar approaches to problem-solving and can adapt their responses based on the complexity of the question or task at hand.

-As of 2025, both platforms have evolved to offer modern interactive features that enhance their usability.
+As of May 2025, both platforms have introduced significant enhancements.
+ChatGPT now utilizes the GPT-4o model, offering native multimodal capabilities, while Copilot has integrated features like Copilot Vision and Copilot Memory, enhancing user interaction and personalization.
 They both support voice interaction capabilities, allowing users to engage in natural spoken conversations.
 They can also understand and process images, enabling them to "see" and describe visual content shared by users.
 This multimodal capability means they can handle various types of input - whether text, voice, or images - and provide relevant, contextual responses.

 Perhaps most importantly, both assistants excel in natural communication.
 They can understand context in conversations, maintain coherent dialogue throughout an interaction, adapt their responses based on user needs, and provide explanations at various levels of technical depth.
 That is, both ChatGPT and Copilot can adjust their communication style to match the user's level of expertise.